Employment rate

 England excl.
 London rate

-down by 0.5 pp
+down by 0.5 pp.

 highest rate among nine similar areas

-comparing the English combined authority areas in the north and midlands
+comparing the English combined authority areas

 75.6%

-Sunderland employment rate
+Gateshead employment rate

 the highest rate among the seven North East local authority areas